thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

                                    n_redundant=5)
 ```

 We'll optimize the penalization parameter $$C$$, and kernel parameter $$\gamma$$, of a support vector machine, with RBF kernel.
-The loss function we will use is the cross-validated area under the curve (AUC), based on three folds.
+The loss function we will use, is the cross-validated area under the curve (AUC), based on three folds.

 ```python
 from sklearn.model_selection import cross_val_score